FKrup/dbus-renogy-old/README.md

 # dbus-renogy

-This application enables communication with Renogy MPPT solar charge controllers.
+This application enables communication with Renogy Rover Boost MPPT solar charge controllers.
 The data is made available on D-Bus, the internal data bus used in Venus OS, allowing for integration with the Venus OS GUI.

 ## Features